ikosmidis/cranly/README.md

-The package provides methods for cleaning up and organising the information in the CRAN package database, for building package directives networks (depends, imports, suggests, enhances) and collaboration networks, and for computing summaries and producing interactive visualisations from the resulting networks.
+The package provides methods for cleaning up and organising the information in the CRAN package database, for building package directives networks (depends, imports, suggests, enhances, linking to) and collaboration networks, and for computing summaries and producing interactive visualisations from the resulting networks.
 Network visualisation is through the [**visNetwork**](https://CRAN.R-project.org/package=visNetwork) package.